mtorials/hugo-mt32/README.md

 ### Content

 The content of this website is licesed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-Content means the actual posts and texts under the `conten` directory.
+Content means the actual posts and texts under the `content` directory.